-Michigan state law enforcement handles all requests for criminal and arrest records.
+MI state law enforcement handles all requests for criminal records and arrest records.
 They conduct them in two ways, by fingerprints and also through a name search.
-They have an online portal for the general public to use to access criminal and arrest records.
+They have an online portal for the general public to use to access Michigan arrest records and criminal history.
 All serious misdemeanors and felonies are entered into this system.
 However, they do not include juvenile, traffic or tribal records.
 Users have the option of creating an account or using the system as a guest.

 |Black or African American||54%|

 A MI criminal report is a criminal history containing some basic details like the name of the person, the date of the arrest, the charges they were accused of, fingerprints, mughsot details and booking numbers.
 Typically, they will also include mug shot taken at the time of arrest, other details about the crime along with the arresting officer’s name and badge number and arresting agency.
 The report will also contain general information like date of birth, address, phone, height, weight, gender, race and physical description.
 It may also include bail, bond, pleas or any other fines paid.